 Usually when you have links in the sidebar of a WordPress site the articles shown will be a jumble of things from different categories.
 We want to stop this from happening for two reasons:

-- Again, a lot of similar content together so that Google sees that our site is an authority on the niche
+- Again, a lot of similar content is bunched together so that Google sees that our site is an authority on the niche

-The nest thing we need to do is install a plugin called “Ultimate Posts Widget”.
+The next thing we need to do is install a plugin called “Ultimate Posts Widget”.
 You can do this by going to: Plugins > Add New from your WordPress dashboard.

 So you can pretty much play with the settings on this widget to satisfy your own personal preferences, but what you will need to do is: